Retrieval Agents in RAG: A Practical Guide

 4. Ranking Module: Prioritizing What Matters Most

-Retrieval isn’t just about getting relevant content; it’s about getting the right content at the top of the list.
-The Ranking Module takes the output from semantic search and applies additional layers of filtering and prioritization.
+Getting relevant content isn't the hard part.
+Getting the right content to the top of the list is.
+The Ranking Module takes the output from semantic search and layers on more filtering and prioritization, usually through hybrid scoring that combines:

 - Keyword relevance